-Just because this wasn't your year for a new outboard doesn’t mean next season you can't have a better boat.
+Just because this is not your year for a new outboard doesn’t mean it can’t be your season for a better boat.
 Here are some affordable upgrades you can probably handle yourself.

 Install a Remote Fuel Filter